 3.4.1 Introduction

 Significant changes have occurred since the adoption of 2001 Plan that influence traffic conditions and transportation options for the community.
 New public transit services available just north of the plan area have increased connectivity to the wider region and enhanced the mobility of mobility-restricted residents.
 Continued residential growth in the plan area has led to increased daily traffic volumes on many roads and the community continues to be concerned about road safety and traffic violations.
 Residents in some neighborhoods of the plan area have petitioned the County to considered traffic calming measures to increase safety for all users including seniors and children.
-Similarly, communities across the state are examining their road networks for ways to strengthen overall health of the residents by preventing accidents and increasing opportunities for exercise in the form of walking or bicycling.
+Similarly, communities across the state are examining their road networks for ways to strengthen overall health of the residents by preventing accidents and increasing opportunities for exercise in the form of walking, horseback riding or bicycling.

 3.4.2 Roads